A computer program responds to a mouse click by running a function.

 mouse click position, and it runs the

-, passing the mouse
+function f, passing the mouse

 click event as input.